 Sex and gender are used interchangeably in explaining its access to finance and SME performance.
 Studies have shown that an important factor that determines whether one can access finance, hence performance is sex.

-Two feminist theories offer theoretical perspectives regarding gender-related and the social feminist theory.
+Two feminist theories offer theoretical perspectives regarding gender-related differences in access to finance and performance: the liberal feminist theory and the social feminist theory.
 The liberal feminist theory does not recognise any inherent differences between men and women; it seeks individualistic equality of men and women through political and legal reform without altering the structure of society.
 The implicit assumption of this theory is that men and women will achieve equal performance if given the same opportunities (Eisenstein, 1984; Porter, 1997).